Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

     INVENTORY <list double>

       For each radionuclide in the waste form referencing this lookup table, an INVENTORY block provides the mass fractions per given value in the REAL_TIME list.
 The number of INVENTORY blocks must be the same as the number of nuclides in the waste form.

+  OPTION (optional)

+    This sub-block allows for the specification of options for the INVENTORY block.

+    USE_LOOKUP_AND_IMPLICIT (optional)

+      If EXPANDED_DATASET is being used, this option allows for the PFLOTRAN implicit solution to be used for extrapolation if the simulation time exceeds the maximum REAL_TIME detected in the relevant portion of the lookup table.

+    USE_LOOKUP_AND_EXTRAPOLATION (optional)

+      If EXPANDED_DATASET is being used, this option allows for the interpolation subroutine to be used for extrapolation when the simulation time exceeds the maximum REAL_TIME detected in the relevant portion of the lookup table.

  ::